Jack-Saysana/OpenGL-Graphics-Engine/docs/simulation.md

 ### void integrate_sim(SIMULATION *sim, vec3 origin, float range)

-For each `COLLIDER` in `sim` which is withing `range` from `origin`, its velocity and acceleration are integrated to ultimately update the colliders position in the simulation.
+For each `ENTITY` in `sim` which is withing `range` from `origin`, its velocity and acceleration are integrated to ultimately update the colliders position in the simulation.

 **Arguements**